Song Release: “Unless Your Name Is Me”

 Lyrics are the most ubiquitous form of poetry.

 Then one day an old friend, who at the same time became my luthier, gave me a ragged banjo he had lying around.
 He’s left-handed, so the banjo was strung left-handed.
-An unusual gift for a right-handed person.
-I played.
-Strings.
-Many vibrating strings.
+An unusual gift for a right-handed person who doesn’t play strings.

-Some magic happened.
-The tuning really matters, and it can be anything.
-I found I preferred an open tuning, playing stringed instruments lying flat in my lap.
+The type of tuning really matters.
+I found I prefer an open tuning, playing stringed instruments lying flat in my lap.
 Lost myself for hours, days, in the beautiful, effortless flow of discovery, playing, recording, listening, refining, repeating.
 Melody, chords, rhythm.
-TA delectable challenge, along with a growing skillset, to push, stretch, grow & create richer music.
+Such a delectable challenge, along with an ever-growing skillset, to push, stretch, grow & create richer music.

 And just like that, poetry transitioned to lyrics.

 Songs come to me nearly every day.
-Snippets, unforgettable phrases, a run of notes, catchy hooks, chord progressions.
+Snippets, unusual metaphors, a run of notes, catchy hooks, chord progressions.

 Experimentation continues.